awesome-print/awesome_print/README.md

 ### IRB integration ###
-To use awesome_print as default formatter in irb and Rails console add the following lines into your ~/.irbrc file:
+To use awesome_print as default formatter in irb and Rails console add the following code to your ~/.irbrc file:

 	require "rubygems"
 	require "awesome_print"